ISIS claims responsibility for Egypt church bombings

 - At least 49 people were killed in the bombings, according to state media

-(CNN)Egypt's President says he will declare a state of emergency after two deadly bombings targeted Coptic Christian churches on Palm Sunday.
+A stunned nation watched funerals for victims of the bombings on national TV and citizens raised questions about what some consider lax security at churches.

-ISIS claimed responsibility for the attacks, which were aimed at a vulnerable religious minority on one of the most important days on the Christian calendar.
+The strikes, which targeted the Egypt's persecuted and vulnerable Christian minority on the first day of the faith's Holy Week leading up to Easter, left at least 49 dead, state TV said Monday.

-The death toll rose to at least 49 Monday, state media reported.
-At least 27 people died in a blast inside a church in the northern city of Tanta, and 78 people were injured, according to Egypt's state-run news agency Al-Ahram.
-In Alexandria, 18 civilians and four police officers were killed when a suicide bomber blew himself up outside a Coptic church, Al-Ahram said.
+At least 27 people died in a bomb blast inside a church in the northern city of Tanta, and 78 people were injured, according to Egypt's state-run news agency Al-Ahram.

-Egyptian President Abdel Fattah el-Sisi declared three days of nationwide mourning following the bombings and said a three-month state of emergency would come into force once legal and constitutional measures have been completed.
+In Alexandria, 18 civilians and four police officers were killed when a suicide bomber blew himself up outside a Coptic church, Al-Ahram said.'

-In response to the attacks, the country will also form a supreme council to counter terrorism and extremism, Sisi said on state television Sunday after an emergency meeting of the country's National Defense Council.
+ISIS, which claimed responsibility, warned of more attacks in a statement.
+"The Crusaders and their apostate followers must be aware that the bill between us and them is very large, and they will be paying it like a river of blood from their sons, if God is willing," the group said in Arabic.

-"We have to pay attention because of Egypt and Egypt's future.
-We know this is a big sacrifice but we are capable of facing it," he said.
+After the bombings, Egyptian President Abdel Fattah el-Sisi declared a period of mourning and said the government had formed a council to counter terror and extremism.

-"The attack will not undermine the resolve and true will of the Egyptian people to counter the forces of evil, but will only harden their determination to move forward on their trajectory to realize security, stability and comprehensive development," the President said in a statement.
+"The attack will not undermine the resolve and true will of the Egyptian people to counter the forces of evil," the President said in a statement.

 In a statement issued on the Telegram messaging platform and circulated by several ISIS supporters, the militant group identified the bombers as Egyptian nationals.
 Egyptian authorities have not confirmed the bombers' nationalities.